-- Sprouted chia seeds and flaxseeds: High in fiber and healthy fats, plus help to absorb water.
+- Sprouted chia seeds and flaxseeds: These seeds are high in fiber and healthy fats, plus they help to absorb water.
 Flaxseed oil especially helps to lubricate the colon.
-Consume about 2–3 tablespoons of seeds (soaked ideally to help release nutrients) daily with water or liquid, and consider taking 1 tablespoon daily of flaxseed oil.
+If you want to make yourself poop instantly to relieve constipation pain, consume about 2–3 tablespoons of seeds (soaked ideally to help release nutrients) daily with water or liquid, and consider taking 1 tablespoon daily of flaxseed oil.

-- Psyllium husk: High in fiber and helpful for forming stool.
+- Psyllium husk: This is a natural constipation treatment because its high in fiber and helpful for forming stool.
 When combined with water or another liquid, psyllium husk swells and produces more bulk, which stimulates the intestines to contract and helps speed the passage of stool through the digestive tract.
 For adults and children over 12 years of age, mix one tablespoon with 8 ounces liquid once daily.